 Critical Thinking: Using logic and reasoning to identify the strengths and weaknesses of alternative solutions, conclusions or approaches to problems.

 Reading Comprehension: Understanding written sentences and paragraphs in work related documents.

 Social Perceptiveness: Being aware of others’ reactions and understanding why they react as they do.

 - Channel Manager

 - Product Marketing Manager

-Job Demand for Marketing Managers
+Are There Job Opportunities for Marketing Managers?